thinkn

 What a Belief Is

 A belief is a structured assertion your agent holds about the world.
-It has a type, a confidence score, and an optional label for richer categorization.
+It has a type, a confidence score, an optional evidence weight, and an optional label for richer categorization.

 1{